fiso/smooth-bankid/README.md

 For a complete reference, refer to the official documentation available at [bankid.com](https://www.bankid.com/bankid-i-dina-tjanster/rp-info).

 It's assumed that you are familiar with how BankID works from the users point of view.
-Armed with that knowledge, you should have all the important parts up and running within the hour.
+Armed with that knowledge, you should have all the important parts up and running within a couple of hours.
 Let's go.

+## Obtaining a test BankID
+You will need a test BankID to be able to test your integration on the testing environment.
+As far as I know, you can't have both a test ID and your normal one installed on the same device, so you will need a dedicated testing device.
+For iOS you will use the regular client with some reconfiguring, but for Android you will have to install a custom APK that you can find [here](https://www.bankid.com/assets/bankid/rp/BankID_7.12.41.44_CUSTOMERTEST.apk).

+The instructions for installing the test identity can be found [here](https://www.bankid.com/assets/bankid/rp/how-to-get-bankid-for-test-v1.6.pdf).
+Complete this step before you move on with the guide.

 ## Setting up your request agent
 You have to configure your request agent to use the SSL certificate provided by BankID.
 The specifics of how to do that will depend on your environment.

 BankID provides a PFX file for use with the test environment, available [here](https://www.bankid.com/assets/bankid/rp/FPTestcert2_20150818_102329.pfx).
+The passphrase for this file is `qwerty123`.
 Switching to production later is a matter of using a different file (that your issuing bank will provide).

 The certificate authority files for the environments are: